 To fulfil these requirements the development work for a SG is relatively limited.

 The SG should implement OpenID Connect authentication, since the unity service releases user information through the OIDC interface.
-Many portal framework already have OIDC plugins that can be used out of the box.
+Many portal frameworks already have OIDC plugins that can be used out of the box.

 The SG should retrieve the X.509 credentials from the credential factory.
 This can be done as easily as with a HTTP call through a REST interface.
 Credential factory (token service) can provide robot certificate proxies already in the PUSP format (UID is provided by the SG in the REST call), and already with the VO extensions for the LTOS VO.